 I am an upmarket, women\'s fiction writer, \"creating beauty for the mind.\" When I am not writing books, tormented with poetry, or inspiring others with my blog at Writerdeeva.com, you can find some of my work published in Lost Coast Review and PennWriters, and I am a regular editor/contributor to Industry News for Women’s Fiction Writers Association (WFWA).

 Wendy Van Camp writes science fiction, fantasy, and poetry.
 Her writing blog No Wasted Ink features articles about the craft of writing, poetry, science fiction book reviews and author interviews.
 She is the author of a regency romance novelette, The Curate's Brother: A Jane Austen Variation of Persuasion with more novels to come.
 Wendy's short stories, articles, and poems have appeared in literary and science fiction magazines such as Shadows Express, Luna Station Quarterly, Altered Reality Magazine, Scifaikuest, and Far Horizons.
 She collects fountain pens, inks, and notebooks like other women collect shoes.
 She's been an artisan jeweler for the past twenty years.

 Don Westenhaver served with the Marines in Vietnam as a radioman and interpreter.
 His fascination with different cultures grew with many visits to Asia, Europe, Latin America, and Africa as a finance executive.
-These experiences, backed up by intense research, inspired his four historical thrillers.
+These experiences, backed up by intense research, inspired his five historical thrillers.
 Don and his wife assist with three different charities, play golf, read novels, and love to travel.
 They are blessed with two daughters and two grandchildren.